mwz210/Item-Catalog-App/README.md

 ___

 You are almost there!
-Now that we are in the Linux OS on our shell session, there is two more commands to run:
+Now that we are in the Linux OS on our shell session, there is three more commands to run:

 ```
 cd ../../vagrant
-psql -d news -f newsdata.sql
+python database_setup.py
+python fill_database.py
 ```

 Running these two commands will build the database this project works with.